Omidou/Natural-disasters-data-story/index.md

 ## Natural disasters in the world

 <p>
 First getting an insight of how natural disasters affect the world in various ways depending on the area can help us with understanding what quotes to target in order to extract interesting facts from them.
 Feel free to slide between the different distributions of natural disasters in the world to get a better idea of the pattern with which these unfortunate events strike different areas of the world.
+The darker the country, the more times it has been struck by an event of the type defined by the slider.
+Note that data on the natural disasters occuring in countries such as the US are more likely to be reported due to the stronger influence of the american media on an international level as compared to other, smaller countries.
+This explains why the US are displayed as heavily impacted by most of those disasters and justifies why later focus on the US natural disaster dataset makes sense.
 </p>

-World map :

 <div style="width: 100%; height: 80vh; text-align: center"><iframe src="figures/slider_disasters.html" style="width: 100%; height: 100%; text-align: center; background-color: transparent; border: 0px none transparent; padding: 0px;"></iframe>Distribution of natural disasters per type</div><br>